A path planning and path-following control framework for a general 2-trailer with a car-like tractor: Lattice-based path planner

 \section{Lattice-based path planner}

 As previously mentioned, the path planning problem defined in~\eqref{j1:pathplanningproblem} is hard to solve by directly invoking a numerical optimal control solver.
 Instead, it can be combined with classical search algorithms and a discretization of the state-space to build efficient algorithms to solve the path planning problem.
 By discretizing the state-space $\mathbb Z_d$ of the vehicle in a regular fashion and constraining the motion of the vehicle to a lattice graph $\pazocal{G} = \langle \pazocal{V},\pazocal{E}\rangle$, which is a directed graph embedded in an Euclidean space that forms a regular and repeated pattern, classical graph-search techniques can be used to traverse the graph and compute a path to the goal~\cite{pivtoraiko2009differentially,CirilloIROS2014}.
-Each vertex $\nu[k] \in \pazocal V$ represents a discrete augmented vehicle state $z[k]\in\mathbb Z_d$ and each edge $e_i \in \pazocal{E}$ represents a motion primitive $m_i$, which encodes a feasible path $(z^i(s), u_p^i(s))$, $s\in [0, s_f^i]$ that moves the vehicle from one discrete state $z[k] \in \mathbb Z_d$ to a neighboring state $z[k+1] \in \mathbb Z_d$, while respecting the system dynamics and its physically imposed constraints.
+Each vertex $\nu[k] \in \pazocal V$ represents a discrete augmented vehicle state $z[k]\in\mathbb Z_d$ and each edge $e_i \in \pazocal{E}$ represents a motion primitive $m_i$, which encodes a feasible path $(z^i(s), u_p^i(s))$, $s\in [0, s_f^i]$ that moves the vehicle from one discrete state $z[k] \in \mathbb Z_d$ to a neighboring state $z[k+1] \in \mathbb Z_d$, while respecting the vehicle model and its physically imposed constraints.
 For the remainder of this text, state and vertex will be used interchangeably.

 Each motion primitive $m_i$ is computed offline and stored in a library containing a set $\pazocal{P}$ of precomputed feasible motion segments that can be used to connect two vertices in the graph.
-In this work, an OCP solver is used to generate the motion primitives and the complex non-holonomic constraints that are inherited by the vehicle are in this way handled offline, and what remains during online planning is a search over the set of precomputed motions.
+In this work, an OCP solver is used to generate the motion primitives and the vehicle's nonholonomic constraints are in this way handled offline, and what remains during online planning is a search over the set of precomputed motions.
 Performing a search over a set of precomputed motion primitives is a well known technique and is known as lattice-based path planning~\cite{pivtoraiko2009differentially,CirilloIROS2014}.